Finding good tradesmen can be difficult. We’ve all heard the horror stories of the ‘shonky tradie’. Here are some tips for finding the ‘good tradie’.

 They qualify a person’s background, especially when used to indicate their suitability for the job.
 Winning any job is based mainly on academic credentials, those that can’t verify their knowledge and training should be avoided.

-Choosing a contractor to perform the works which meets all your needs is imperative.
+Choosing a contractor to perform the works which meet all your needs is imperative.
 Finding them is not impossible.
 One of the best ways is through “word of mouth”.
-Asking family, friends, work colleagues and neighbors do they know anyone, or have they heard of anyone recently.
+Ask family, friends, work colleagues and neighbours do they know anyone, or have heard of anyone recently.
 You are well within your rights to ask for references, testimonials and also to speak to previous or existing clients.

 The quote can determine a good tradesman or a bad one.
 A good one will detail both what is being supplied and what’s not.
 Clarity is key.
 A vague, non-descript quote, could potentially lead to higher cost, shortcuts and poor quality workmanship later.

 Looking long and hard is the only way sometimes; however, it will eventually pay off and get you the right person for the job.
 Stick to the 2-3 quote principle for most jobs, but for smaller ones you may need to settle on an hourly rate.